 Reset All Settings

-If the camera on your iPhone still isn’t working, there may be a deeper software issue causing the problem.
+If the camera on your iPhone still appears black or isn’t working at all, there may be a deeper software issue causing the problem.

 Put Your iPhone In DFU Mode

-With the camera on your iPhone working again, you can get back to taking awesome selfies.
-Next time your iPhone camera is black, you’ll know exactly how to fix the problem!
-Make sure to share this article on social media, or leave us a comment below if you have other questions about your iPhone.
+Hopefully, your camera is now working again and you can get back to taking awesome selfies.
+Next time your iPhone camera is not working or appears completely black, you’ll know how to fix the problem!
+Make sure to share this article on social media, or leave us a comment below if you have other questions about your iPhone camera.